 Energy Solutions Center, a consortium of natural gas utilities, equipment manufacturers and vendors, See ‘Boiler Reset Control – NaturalGasEfficiency.org’.

-CLEAResult references the Brooklyn Union Gas Company, High Efficiency Heating and Water and Controls, Gas Energy Efficiency Program Implementation Plan.

-This is intentionally longer than the assumptions found in the early replacement measures as the application of this measure will occur in a variety of homes that will not be targeted for early replacement HVAC systems.
+This is intentionally longer than the assumptions found in the early replacement residential HVAC measures as the application of boiler reset controls will occur in a variety of homes that will not be targeted for early replacement HVAC systems.

 Nexant.
 Questar DSM Market Characterization Report.
 August 9, 2006.

 Values are based on household heating consumption values and inferred average AFUE results from Table 3-4, Program Sample Analysis, Nicor R29 Res Rebate Evaluation Report 092611_REV FINAL to Nicor).
 Adjusting to a statewide average using relative HDD values to adjust for the evaluation results focus on northern region.
 Values for individual cities are then calculated by comparing average HDD to the individual city’s HDD.